pwin/owlready2/doc/intro.rst

 Introduction
 ============

-Owlready2 is a module for manipulating OWL 2.0 ontologies in Python.
+Owlready2 is a package for manipulating OWL 2.0 ontologies in Python.
 It can load, modify, save ontologies, and it supports reasoning via HermiT (included).
 Owlready allows a transparent access to OWL ontologies.

 Owlready2 can: